 He returned to the city of Bridgeport and currently works on green initiatives ranging from energy efficiency and renewable energy to urban forestation and sustainable growth.

-Joe volunteers monthly at the CT Food Bank and annually at the Housatonic River clean-up and is a member of Protect Your Environment (PYE), the Stratford Rotary and the Lordship Fathers Club and the Stratford Oldtimers Athletic Association.
+Joe volunteers at the CT Food Bank and annually at the Housatonic River clean-up and is a member of Protect Your Environment (PYE), the Stratford Rotary, the Lordship Fathers Club and the Stratford Oldtimers Athletic Association.
 He is also an auxiliary member of the local VFW Post 9460 and was also a lector at Holy Name of Jesus Church.

-Joe is fighting for Stratford interests at the State Capitol, including securing the funding for the new Stratford High School, the grant for the improvements at the South End Community Center and playscape, the funding for the Sterling House upgrades, the Connecticut Air and Space Museum at Sikorsky Memorial Airport, conveyance of the Grasso property to the town of Stratford and paving of Main Street.
+Joe is fighting for Stratford interests at the State Capitol, including securing the funding for the new Stratford High School, the grant for the improvements at the South End Community Center and playscape, the funding for the Sterling House upgrades, the Connecticut Air and Space Museum at Sikorsky Memorial Airport, conveyance of the Grasso property to the town of Stratford, Shakespeare Theatre funds and paving of Main Street.

 Joe received the Legislator of the Year Award from the Bridgeport Regional Business Council in 2019, from the Connecticut Waterworks in 2022 and from the Connecticut Farm Bureau in 2022.